 Allegations of anti-competitive conduct can be investigated by ACCC and contraventions can result is substantial fines being issues against the company.

-If your company is being investigated or facing proceedings with respect to anti-competitive conduct, we recommend that you contact our office and arrange an appointment to see one of Competition & Trade Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing of our branches please see our "Locations" tab.
+If your company is being investigated or facing proceedings with respect to anti-competitive conduct, we recommend that you contact our firm on (02) 9233 4048 or send an email to email@example.com and arrange an appointment to see one of Competition & Trade Solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.